 What Sets us Apart

-BVU’s facilities for research are seen as outstanding.
-Our students generate 3D images of cells using a confocal microscope, measure RNA levels and gene expression using real-time polymerase chain reaction technology, and can work with tumor cells by using the tissue culture hood to do experiments at Mayo Clinic.
-The Estelle Siebens Science Center is a 70,000 square-food building with 18 labs and three research areas boasting:
+BVU’s research facilities are outstanding.
+Our students generate 3D images of cells using a confocal microscope, measure RNA levels and gene expression using real-time polymerase chain reaction technology, and can work with tumor cells to do experiments at Mayo Clinic.
+The 70,000 square-foot Estelle Siebens Science Center contains 18 labs and three research areas, including:

 - Nuclear magnetic resonance spectroscope (NMR)